NachiyammaiAlagappanal/Game/readme.md

 * Display an object of shape Triangle.
 	* Take border-bottom, border-right, border-left property to get the triangle.
 	* Triangle should be equilateral triangle by dividing border bottom value by 2 for keeping in border-right and left property.

+* Movement of an object inside a board.
+		* set the movement distance for an object
+		* Based on the direction given the object x and y value have to be increased and decreased.